How to file a North Dakota annual report

 Immediate financial penalties:

-• Domestic corporations: $45 penalty the day after August 1 deadline, increasing to $85 if unfiled past November 1
+• Domestic corporations: $45 penalty the day after the August 1 deadline, increasing to $85 if unfiled past November 1

 • Other entity types: Similar penalty structures with grace periods varying by deadline